screwdriver66/solar_prod_suvilahti/README.md

-# Solar Production Suvilahti ML App regression model v 0.1.1, API v 0.1.0
+# Solar Production Suvilahti ML App regression model

 This is an end-to-end machine learning project that provides hourly prediction of produced energy at Suvilahti PV plant for the upcoming 36 hours.
 Prediction values are obtained through a regression model that utilizes the Finnish Meteorological Institute (FMI) open data and weather API as input parameters.